 Friendship is a wonderful and paradoxical thing.
 It seems to spring up out of nowhere, out of the beautiful chaos of daily life, to form on the easy basis of pure luck and chance – and simultaneously, despite such effortless conception, to require a great deal of attention, intention, and care.

-This, as we mentioned in our previous post on Tuesday, is where we run into problems.
+This, as we mentioned in our previous post, is where we run into problems.
 We run into problems when we let ourselves forget.

 Most of us have experienced the consequences of this forgetting, ranging from an uncomfortable but reversible growth of distance to a particularly painful ending of a once-simple, joyful, and loving relationship.